Free Quickstart Guide

 [..guh more] /ɡ oː moːr/

-Now, pronunciation disclaimer, as it goes for all Irish and all videos.
-There are three different dialects in Irish and phrases and words are pronounced different across the dialects.
+Pronunciation disclaimer, as it goes for all Irish and all videos.
+There are three different dialects in Irish, and phrases and words are pronounced differently across the dialects.
 You can type any phrase into abair.ie and you can hear it pronounced in each dialect.

-For example in Ulster, you do hear this T, and it sounds more like hatching.
-However, in Munster and Connaught they tend not to pronounce the second 't'.
+For example, in Ulster, you hear this T, which sounds more like hatching.
+However, in Munster and Connaught, they tend not to pronounce the second 't'.

 I hope you got value from this little lesson.
-Check out our free resources below if you are interested in learning more Gaeilge.
+If you are interested in learning more about Gaeilge, check out our free resources below.

 Irish language newsletter coming back soon!